reds-lab/Project-Reasoning-SFT-LLM/README.md

 ## 3. Dataset Creation from AceReason-1.1-SFT

 Here, we create a training dataset to train our model.
 We randomly select a subset of 15K data from AceReason-1.1-SFT 100K subset (`acereason11_100k.json`).
+Remember, we downloaded the file in step 1.4.
 Then, we will structure the selected data in the format suitable for LLaMA-Factory, as shown here: [https://raw.githubusercontent.com/GAIR-NLP/LIMO/refs/heads/main/train/data/limo.json](https://raw.githubusercontent.com/GAIR-NLP/LIMO/refs/heads/main/train/data/limo.json).

 ```